slackpropagation/school-projects/c867-scripting-and-programming-applications/README.md

 # Class Roster

-This repository contains my completed work for the C867 Scripting and Programming – Applications project at Western Governors University (WGU).
-The project was completed in C++.
+This repository contains my completed project for the C867 Scripting and Programming – Applications course at Western Governors University (WGU).
+In this project, I built a student roster management system in C++, focusing on applying foundational object-oriented programming (OOP) concepts to solve a practical problem.
+The program simulates a backend system for managing student records, teaching students how to design and implement classes, inheritance structures, dynamic arrays, and basic data validation workflows.
+Through completing this project, students develop strong skills in object-oriented design, memory management using constructors and destructors, modular programming by separating code across multiple files, and real-world debugging practices.
+It also reinforces core software development principles like separation of concerns, data parsing, and version control using Git.

 ## Project Summary